 Our program takes place in our natural play spaces as well as at a forest sight.
-We visit our forest location twice a month.
+We visit our forest location regularly.
 When the program occurs off site, two additional staff join the group.

 The environment is seen as an educator.

 Children learn through the freedom to explore and make discoveries in their natural world.
 They partake in hands on experiences such as using tools, ropes, fort building and camp fires.
 Through the many loose parts the natural environment provides, children engage in collaborative projects, which enhance emotional development, resiliency, problem solving, critical thinking and creativity.
 The outdoor environment also contributes to the practice of early literacy, math and science.

 Exposure to the outdoors enables children to better focus, and relieves stress.
 FNSC focuses on the holistic development of the children, educators and families.
 Children develop a connection to themselves, others, and the natural world.
 FNSC nurtures the ecological identities of children, educators and families, a connection that encourages children to become stewards of the environment.